Name: Dr Sheena Ramsay

 So what made you decide to get a mentor?

-I heard about the Academy’s mentoring scheme at the annual MRC Fellows’ Symposium a couple of years ago, and a friend of mine had been very enthusiastic about the mentorship she received through the Academy.
+I heard about the Academy’s Mentoring programme at the annual MRC Fellows’ Symposium a couple of years ago, and a friend of mine had been very enthusiastic about the mentorship she received through the Academy.
 The prospect of speaking to someone external to my institution was very attractive to me, as I had thought it would be good to have a mentor who I wasn’t too familiar with, and who could have a fresh perspective on my career, especially as I moved from being an early to mid-career academic.

 Tell us about your experience of SUSTAIN

-After I was invited onto the mentoring scheme, I was told by the MRC and the Academy about SUSTAIN, which I was lucky enough to get a place on.
+After I was invited onto the Mentoring programme, I was told by the MRC and the Academy about SUSTAIN, which I was lucky enough to get a place on.
 It has been wonderful, exactly the sort of programme that I needed!
 I have specifically enjoyed meeting others in similar situations to myself, and I really value this safe, independent group that we’ve formed to talk about the challenges that we face as researchers.
 It is comforting to see how an academic in Cardiff has the same issues, and meeting all these amazing female researchers from across the country has been brilliant.
 The programme has also given us a combination of training, both in harder skills as well as softer– for instance in grant writing, but also in ‘personal impact’.
 SUSTAIN’s training programme touches on everything - from leadership development, management skills, personal ambition to research skills.

 How do you think SUSTAIN will affect your future career/career development?